you-zhou/notes/dev.md

 ### indexing & slicing
 Python provides two constructs to pull data out of sequence-like types (lists, tuples, and even strings).
 These are the indexing and slicing constructs.
 Indexing allows you to access single items out of a sequence, while slicing allows you to pull out a sub-sequence from a sequence.

+Remember that in Python indices start at 0.
+If you want to pull out the first item you reference it by 0, not 1.
+This is called zero-based indexing.

 ### set
 Unordered collection that cannot contain duplicates.